fan19-hub/LEMMA/prompts/reason_modify.md

 Now we'll provide new references for you.
-Remember the image of news has already provided.
+Remember the image of news has already been provided.

 And the following are new references: